karlfreeman/middleman-sync/README.md

 Synchronise your Middleman build to S3 and more

-Middleman Sync is post build hook and cli for Middleman to allow you to use [Asset Sync](https://raw.github.com/rumblelabs/asset_sync) for your static build deployments.
+Middleman Sync is a post build hook & CLI for Middleman which allows you to use [Asset Sync](https://raw.github.com/rumblelabs/asset_sync) for your static build deployments.

 ## Installation